- 1 cup coconut butter

 But what I like best about this peanut butter fudge recipe is all the other good stuff it contains.
 Instead of making a chocolate-based fudge, I opted for a peanut butter version.
 Now, there’s often a lot of debate about whether peanut butter is bad for you or not.
 Many of the big brands are — they’re full of hydrogenated oils and moldy peanuts.
 But if you choose an organic peanut butter, made from Valencia peanuts, with just peanuts and maybe salt in the ingredients list, the spread can be a really healthy option.

 Coconut butter helps to make this easy peanut butter fudge flavorful and chewy, too.
 It’s made from ground coconut meat and has a variety of benefits, including helping you lose weight, keep infections at bay and boost immunity.
 (1, 2, 3) The healthy fats in this and the coconut oil make this peanut butter fudge a great snack option if you’re on a ketogenic diet (just substitute the maple syrup for stevia).

-The powder, which is made from concentrated bone broth, is full of ingredients like collagen and gelatin, which promote healthy bones and help you feel good from the inside out.
+Bone broth is full of ingredients like collagen and gelatin, which promote healthy bones and help you feel good from the inside out.
 It’s also a fun way to tailor this peanut butter fudge recipe to your tastes; while I love the double-dose of peanut butter and PB-flavored protein made from bone broth in my fudge, you could opt for a dark chocolate protein to get more of a classic chocolate taste.

 Peanut Butter Fudge Recipe Nutrition Facts